metaDAOproject/JTD-docs/docs/mechanics/implementation.md

 ---
 layout: default
-title: Futarchy implementation
+title: Implementation
 parent: Mechanics
 nav_order: 2
 ---

+# Implementation

-# How the Meta-DAO implements futarchy
+How the Meta-DAO implements futarchy
+{: .fs-6 .fw-300 }

 ## Overview

-The Meta-DAO is implemented as 3 open-source programs on the Solana blockchain:
+The Meta-DAO is composed of 3 open-source programs on the Solana blockchain:
 - a *conditional vault* program,
 - a *central-limit order book (CLOB)* program,
 - and a program that manages that orchestrates futarchy, named *autocrat* as